This post recap's a series of quick demonstration posts I made on

 Now let's move on to the other examples, in this case quotations from a piece of non-fiction.
 Please note that below, as well as for the examples from a piece of fiction above, I've use superlative... forms ("most ...").

 In this book there were lots of surprises.
-The most surprising bit of information about the U.S. was that there are literally hundreds of "national parks, national seashores, national forests, and [national] recreation areas" (Cox1990, p.
+The most surprising bit of information about the U.S. was that there are literally hundreds of "national parks, national seashores, national forests, and [national] recreation areas" (Cox, 1990, p.
 4).
 I've seen some of them already.
 I really want to go and see more of them soon!
 (BR 2-17: Wild America by Teresa Cox)

-To sandwich the first quotation from Wild America (2-17, above), I used past tense at first, reflecting a while[-]reading perspective, followed by present perfect and present tense expressions, suggesting a transition to personal experience and a current state of mind.
+present tense expressions, suggesting a transition to personal experience and a current state of mind.
 Square brackets, this time within the quotation, frame a word added to clarify wording from the original.

 This book is full of surprises.
-I was most surprised to learn, "There are more than three hundred national parks, ... seashores, ... forests, and recreation areas" in the U.S. (Cox1990, p.
+I was most surprised to learn, "There are more than three hundred national parks, ... seashores, ... forests, and recreation areas" in the U.S. (Cox, 1990, p.
 4).
 I have visited some of them already.
 Reading this book makes me want to visit some more.
 (BR 2-18: Wild America)

 To sandwich the second quotation from Wild America (2-18, above), the sequence of tenses I used is rather (or too) complicated.
 It ranges from present tense, to past, to past perfect, and back to present tense.
 What was I thinking?